 Bosnia and Herzegovina has three Presidents – Serbian, Croatian, and Bosnian.

-Locals dive off the Old Bridge plunging 20 metres (65 ft.) into the river.
+In summer, locals dive off the Old Bridge plunging 20 metres (65 ft.) into the river.
 The “practice of Bridge diving started in 1664” and became a tradition for the young men of Mostar.
-In 1968, the city held its first formal diving competition.
+In 1968, the city held its first diving competition.
 The activity became a local tradition which continues today.

 Old Bridge is breathtaking and the color of the Neretva River is such a vivid bluish-green it’s almost surreal.
 Mostar is becoming a popular destination with its architecture, art, forests, mountains, holy sites, waterfalls, and bridges.
 I’d love to do some hiking and explore the area further during better weather.